HenryMorganDibie/BigCats-Image-Classification/README.md

 # BigCats-Image-Classification
 * Here's a summary of the exploratory data analysis (EDA) performed on the dataset:

+Importing the necessary libraries and loading the dataset.
+Checked for info, dtypes, got to understand the length and shape of the dataset, as well as if their were null vallues.

 The dataset contains a total of 2440 images of 10 different species of big cats, with 80% of the images allocated to the training set and 20% allocated to the validation set.
 The images are distributed across 10 classes, one for each species of big cat.

 The dataset appears to be balanced, with each class containing approximately the same number of images.